AleMorales9011/ForgeWare/src/ForgeGuard - Database Testing.md

 </dependency>
 ```
 # Step 02 Write a Test Scenario
-Next step is to write a configuration file to test the database is working correctly.
+Next step is to write a `test scenario` to test the database is working correctly.
 ```gherkin
 Feature: H2 Database Testing
   As a developer